East Carolina University

 The installation directions in the installation pdf from the download server are good, but you might want to read the notes I took during my installation.

+Mac.
 If you have a Mac you will either need to connect remotely to a PC in our Virtual Computing Lab or use software that allows your Mac to emulate a PC.
-Here is what Gloria Schwarz told me about such software in August of 2008:

 Back to the SAS Links Page